Analyzing CONMED (CNMD) and The Competition

 |2.72

-As a group, “Electromedical equipment” companies have a potential upside of 116.19%.
-Given CONMED’s competitors higher probable upside, analysts plainly believe CONMED has less favorable growth aspects than its competitors.
+As a group, “Electromedical equipment” companies have a potential upside of 119.06%.
+Given CONMED’s rivals higher possible upside, analysts plainly believe CONMED has less favorable growth aspects than its rivals.

 Summary